yuki-kimoto/gitprep/README.md

 If you see an internal server error, look at the log file (gitprep/log/production.log) to see what problem has occurred.

-## C. Installation as sparrow plugin
+## C. Installation via sparrow plugin

-You may install gitprep as sparrow plugin.
+You may install gitprep via sparrow plugin.
 This installation favor is very similar as A):

     $ sparrow plg install gitprep
     $ sparrow plg run gitprep --param action=install   # to install gitprep server